Culture and Creative Industries PhD / MPhil

 Full time students are permitted a maximum of four years' registration.
 Part time students are permitted a maximum of seven years' registration.
 Students must submit a thesis and be examined within this period.

-As a full-time student, you will spend the majority of your working time in research at the University.
+As a full-time student, you will spend the majority of your working time in research at City.
 You are expected to dedicate yourself full-time to your research.
 As a part-time student, you are expected to spend the equivalent of two days per week on your research.
 This period shall not exceed 15 hours of organised daytime study per week.

 The PhD at City is designed to do two things: assist you with your research project and give you transferable skills for the years after you finish.
 With these aims in mind the PhD programme is structured as follows: